PaphaC/SailorV-Arcade-Game/readme.md

 ===================
 ![IntroPic](http://i.imgur.com/soyLEXw.png)

-A BTA based on the unused sprites of the Sailor Moon arcade game.
+A BTA from 2013 based on the unused sprites of the Sailor Moon arcade game.
 Nothing much here.

 At this date (04/2016), there's only a walking and scrolling game.
 I plan on finishing the fighting game someday, but it's not planned right now.
 I also need to refactor the code, since it's a real pain to the eye to watch!
 Feel free to contribute!